uwescience/Python-for-geosciences/landlablandslides_20161004/README.md

-# Learning about landsliding by launching a Landlab Jupyter Notebook from a HydroShare server.
+# Title: Learning about landsliding by launching a Landlab Jupyter Notebook from a HydroShare server.

+- **Presenters:** Christina Bandaragoda and Ronda Strauch, UW CEE
+- **Date:** October 4, 2016

 Complex hydrologic and earth systems once coded in Fortran, C++ and cryptic scripts are being reconfigured in Open Source Python component based systems.
-In this workshop, we will demonstrate to participants one example of how this new type of modeling system, Landlab (introduced in the ending seminar of the [2015-2016 UW Python for Geosciences Seminar series](seminars_2015-2016.md)), can be linked to CUAHSI resources, such as the [Water Data Center](https://www.cuahsi.org/wdc) for time series data and [HydroShare](http://www.hydroshare.org) to run models online, access model inputs, and publish outputs for research collaboration and public dissemination.
+In this workshop, we will demonstrate to participants one example of how this new type of modeling system, Landlab (introduced in the ending seminar of the [2015-2016 UW Python for Geosciences Seminar series](https://github.com/emiliom/UW_Python_for_Geosciences/blob/master/seminars_2015-2016.md)), can be linked to CUAHSI resources, such as the [Water Data Center](https://www.cuahsi.org/wdc) for time series data and [HydroShare](http://www.hydroshare.org) to run models online, access model inputs, and publish outputs for research collaboration and public dissemination.

 In this seminar we re-introduce [Landlab](http://landlab.github.io/#/), a Python-based modeling environment, that facilitates building numerical landscape models of earth surface dynamics such as geomorphology, hydrology, ecohydrology, glaciology, and stratigraphy, and expanding open source collaborations.
 We will also demonstrate a Landslide tutorial implemented online via Hydroshare.
-__________________

-To join along in the demonstration, follow these instructions:
+## To join along in the demonstration, follow these instructions:

 - **Go** to http://www.HydroShare.org and click on 'Sign up now' Blue Button to become a Hydroshare user
 - Create an **account** if you don’t have one.
 After filling out “Sign Up” profile, verify and activate account from your email (sent by HydroShare).